Piglets in a meadow

 Dr. Daphne Jost | Technical Customer Advisory

-The magnesium in our product is completely water-soluble and therefore fully available to the animal.
-In contrast, only around 10% of the magnesium in magnesium oxide, depending on the animal species, is available – the rest is simply excreted.
+The magnesium in our product is fully water-soluble, making it completely available to the animal.
+In contrast, only around 10% of the magnesium dose from magnesium oxide is available, depending on the species of animal, and most of it is excreted.

 Dr. Daphne Jost | Technical Customer Advisory

-Throughout the rearing period, piglets in the magnesium sulphate group gained more live weight than those in the magnesium oxide group.
-Feed conversion was generally better with magnesium sulphate.
+Throughout the entire piglet rearing period, animals in the magnesium sulfate group gained more live weight than those in the magnesium oxide group.
+Feed conversion tends to be better with magnesium sulfate.

 Significantly higher live weight and better feed efficiency with magnesium sulfate compared to the other test groups